ing-bank/kal/README.md

 # Kubernetes Authorization Listing - KAL

-KAL is meant to list every permission of a Kubernetes user, service account token, kubeconfig authentication, or a JWT token.
+KAL can be used to list every permission of a Kubernetes user, service account token, kubeconfig authentication, or a JWT token.

 This CLI connects to the provided Kubernetes Cluster, list all resources, and for each resource tests if the provided authentication has access in the resource.
 The test is performed using the [SelfSubjectAccessReview](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/self-subject-access-review-v1/) request.